 Do you want to learn how to hand build with clay?
 Ceramics is designed for the beginner through the advanced art student.
 You will explore the many uses of clay, from the simple handmade forms of early cultures to the extremely varied applications of clay in today’s society.
 Ceramics will increase your understanding and application of the elements and principles of design, knowledge of specific artists, and the functionality of clay throughout history.
 You will have the opportunity for creative expression through the use of your imagination and acquired skills.
 Teacher demonstrations will be provided showing a variety of ceramic hand-building techniques such as slab, coiling and sculpting with clay.
 A variety of glazing techniques will be shown.
 Weekly sketchbook assignments are required in this course.

 Do you enjoy art AND technology?
 Are you interested in taking your artwork into the digital world?
-We will review and expand your skills using the principles of art and Design beginning with pencil and paper.
+We will review and expand your skills using the principles of Art and Design beginning with pencil and paper.
 Then we will use this knowledge to create artwork with various programs on the computer.
-You will learn to use the Wacom tablet with the Adobe suite, Corell and Sketchbook programs.
+You will learn to use the Wacom tablet with the Adobe suite, and other programs.
 Possible projects include creating comics, illustrations, logo and/or concert poster, short animations and more.
 A weekly sketchbook assignment is required for this course in order to improve your observation and drawing skills.

 This course will build on the skills and knowledge gained in Digital Arts I. We will expand on computer skills to execute bigger and more complex design projects.
 These projects will take several smaller creations and put the printed project together.
 You will work on a professional presentation by using a combination of various computer programs.
 A weekly sketchbook assignment is required for this course in order to continue improving your observation and drawing skills.